Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

 Full Luau Syntax

-It supports full Luau Syntax! and has IntelliSense for Compound Assignments, Continue Statement and types for parameters, variables and returns.
+It supports full Luau Syntax! and has basic IntelliSense for Compound Assignments, Continue Statement and types for parameters, variables and returns.

 However, there is not type checking, but i’m planning to implement it in a future update.